bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-7-4">5.7.4 The validity property of input fields</h3>

-The validity property of input fields helps to get error details when the field is *invalid*.
+The validity property of input fields helps to get error details when the field is <i>invalid</i>.
 This property tests the different types of validation error.

 Here is how to get the validity property of an input field: